aarron-lee/gpd-win-tricks/win2/README.md

 You may encounter a bug where the screen is blank/black during the install process.
 Workaround is to plug in an external monitor while booting the installer, display via usb-c adapter should work fine too.

+# Suspend fix

+from bug report: With a clean Bazzite install on a GPD Win 2, in Gaming Mode, selecting Power > Sleep results in the screen turning off for 15-30 seconds, then turning back on again.
+The fan never turns off.
+The problem doesn't occur in Desktop Mode.

+See fix in github issue [here](https://github.com/aarron-lee/gpd-win-tricks/issues/15)

 # Fan Control

 This uses nbfc for fan controls.